concur1/pl_compare/README.md

 <details>
-<summary>Specify a threshold to control the granularity of the comparison for numeric columns.</summary>
+<summary>:heavy_plus_sign:Specify a threshold to control the granularity of the comparison for numeric columns.:heavy_plus_sign:</summary>

 ```python
 >>> import polars as pl